The Emperor of All under Heaven once asked the wise tea master Lao Cha:

 – Tell me, what happened to the seed of the tea tree from the famous Wuyi Mountain that we sent to Taiwan almost two hundred years ago?

-Dong Ding means "Frozen Summit".
-The tea is planted at the altitude of 1000 meters.
-The tea garden gets plenty of sunshine in the mornings but is completely covered by fog in the afternoons.
-High altitude, dense forest, and good soil create favorable growing conditions for the tea trees.
-All of the above factors result in the strong, easily recognizable flavor and the sweet aftertaste of the Dong Ding Oolong Tea.
+The environment where the tea grows directly correlates to the name "Frozen Summit."
+In fact, "Dong Ding, or "Frozen Summit", is the name of the mountain itself.
+There, farmers plant tea trees at 1000 meters of altitude.
+The tea garden gets plenty of sunshine in the mornings, but fog covers it entirely in the afternoons.
+High altitude, dense forest, and good soil naturally create favorable growing conditions for tea trees.
+Thus, the above factors result in the intense, easily recognizable oolong tea taste and the sweet aftertaste of a typical Dong Ding Oolong Tea.

 - Place of Origin: Dongding, Lugu Township, Nantou County, Taiwan

-- Harvest Date: October 2018
+- Harvest Date: April 2023

-- Aroma: Roasted, oatmeal cookie aroma
+- Aroma: Oatmeal cookie aroma